leungll/NENU-Courses/README.md

 ## Related instructions
 ### Naming instructions
 - Please avoid the specific name of the teacher appearing in the file.
 Please use your **grade** to refer to it.
-For example, if you are a `leungll` of Compilation Principles on 17 Software, please upload it in `编译原理/17级软件/` Corresponding information
+For example, if you are `leungll` of `Compiling and Running of Program` on `17 Software`, please upload it in `程序编译与运行/17级软件/` Corresponding information
 - If possible, add your own ideas in the `README.md` file (optional)
 - Evaluations of teachers can be written in the `README.md` of the corresponding course.
 Please use **Pinyin** to refer to the teacher’s name.
 - If you want to upload courseware (please make sure there are no copyright issues), it is recommended to use the `pdf` format to avoid system errors.